What now? Options for next steps following UN recognition of the right to a clean, healthy, and sustainable environment

 Environmental Justice, Climate Change and the Right to a Healthy Environment in the Biden Administration

-by Professor Dan Magraw, President Emeritus of the Centre for International Environmental Law Blog, Blog, By invitation, By invitation, Climate change, Human rights implementation and impact, R2E, R2E, Thematic human rights issues
+by Professor Dan Magraw, President Emeritus of the Centre for International Environmental Law By invitation, R2E

 28 April 2021 United States President Joe Biden has prioritized achieving environmental justice and combatting climate change, following up on campaign pledges.
 The Biden Administration’s focus on climate change is evident in early Executive Orders (EOs) [i] and in the April 22 Climate Summit that he convened.
 President Biden’s focus on environmental justice (EJ) is manifested in the same EOs.
 He …